joric/nrfmicro/README.md

 # HHKB-BLE

-This is an expirimental (untested) HHKB-BLE branch with an extra mosfet.
+This is an experimental (untested) HHKB-BLE branch with an extra mosfet.

 I had to use TopoR because the board is pretty cluttered and I didn't want 4-layer PCBs.